John Bayard: Early life

-John Bubenheim Bayard was born on 11 August 1738 to James Bayard (1717–1780) and the former Mary Asheton (b. ca. 1715) at Bohemia Manor, Cecil County, Maryland.
+John Bubenheim Bayard was born on 11 August 1738 to James Bayard (1717–1780) and the former Mary Asheton (born c.
+1715) at Bohemia Manor, Cecil County, Maryland.
 He had a twin brother, James Asheton Bayard (1738–1770).

 Their father James was the youngest son of Samuel Bayard (1675–1721), who was born in New Amsterdam, and Susanna Bouchelle (1678–1750), both of French Huguenot ancestry.
+He also had Dutch and English ancestry as well.
 James Bayard was educated at West Nottingham Academy under the tutelage of the Rev. Samuel Finley, who later became the 5th President of Princeton University.

 Family

 Bayard's paternal line were French Huguenots who escaped France through the Netherlands.
-His 2x great-grandfather, Samuel Bayard (d. ca. 1647), the son of the Rev. Balthazar Bayard, married Ann Stuyvesant, the daughter of the Rev. Balthazar Stuyvesant, in the Netherlands in 1638.
+His 2x great-grandfather, Samuel Bayard (died c.
+1653), the son of the Rev. Lazare Bayard, married Anna Stuyvesant, the daughter of the Rev. Balthazar Stuyvesant, in the Netherlands in 1638.
 After Samuel Bayard's death, she brought their four children, of which Petrus Bayard (d.
-1690), John Bayard's great-grandfather, was the eldest, to New Netherland with her brother Peter Stuyvesant in 1647.
+1690), John Bayard's great-grandfather, was the eldest, to New Netherland with her, where her brother Peter Stuyvesant was Director-General.
 In 1698, John Bayard's grandfather, Samuel Bayard (1675–1721), moved to Maryland and established a plantation known as Bohemia Manor in Cecil County.
 It remained the seat of the family for several generations of the Bayard family.